helm/helm-www/docs/plugins/overview.md

 ignoreFlags: Ignores any flags passed in from Helm
 ```

 - `usage` is optional.
-Defaults to "helm PLUGIN_NAME [flags]" if not overriden with a custom usage string.
+Defaults to "helm PLUGIN_NAME [flags]" if not overridden with a custom usage string.
 For recommended syntax, see [spf13/cobra.command.Command] Use field comment: https://pkg.go.dev/github.com/spf13/cobra#Command
 - `ignoreFlags` switch tells Helm to not pass flags to the plugin.
 So if a plugin is called with `helm myplugin --foo` and `ignoreFlags: true`, then `--foo` is silently discarded.

 #### Getter Plugin Configuration